-As we look ahead to the Winter 2021 semester, Nexus is here to support a thoughtful, planned approach for online and hybrid teaching that supports the quality of a Michigan Engineering education.
+Nexus is here to support a thoughtful, planned approach for online and blended teaching that supports the quality of a Michigan Engineering education.
 This site offers guidance, resources, and best practices for effective online pedagogy, high production quality courses, and substantive faculty and student engagement.

 request Access to a Nexus recording studio